-Today, nearly 24 million Americans wear the honorable title of Veteran; there are more than 127,000 Veterans living in our great state of Maine.
-As the daughter of a World War II Purple Heart recipient, Senator Collins knows that the heroes who wear the uniforms of America’s armed forces are patriotic, caring men and women who have put aside the comforts of civilian life to advance the cause of freedom.
+Millions of Americans wear the honorable title of Veteran, and our great State of Maine has one of the highest percentages of Veterans in the country.
+As the daughter of a World War II Purple Heart recipient, I know that the heroes who wear the uniforms of America’s armed forces are patriotic, caring men and women who have put aside the comforts of civilian life to advance the cause of freedom.
 We owe them all a great debt.

-Senator Collins is a strong advocate of all of those who are serving or have served in our nation's Armed Forces and has worked hard to ensure that the federal government maintains a strong commitment to Service Members and Veterans alike, particularly those who have suffered the visible and invisible wounds of service.
+I am a strong advocate of all of those who are serving or have served in our nation's Armed Forces and have worked hard to ensure that the federal government maintains a strong commitment to Service Members and Veterans alike, particularly those who have suffered the visible and invisible wounds of service.

-VA's Togus Regional Benefits Office (RO) administers a variety of services for Veterans, Service Members, their families and survivors in Maine.
+VA's Togus Regional Benefits Office (RO) administers a variety of services for Veterans, Service Members, their families, and survivors in Maine.
 VA Togus RO offers the following additional services:

-Located in Augusta, the Togus VA Medical Center is a full-scale facility with general medical, surgical, intermediate, and mental health services, as well as a Nursing Home consisting of Skilled and Longer Stay beds and a Dementia Unit.
-There is a satellite clinic in Houlton, and a mental health outpatient clinic in Portland.
+Located in Augusta, the Togus VA Medical Center is a full-scale facility with general medical, surgical, intermediate, and mental health services, as well as a nursing home consisting of skilled and longer stay beds and a dementia unit.
+There is a satellite clinic in Houlton and a mental health outpatient clinic in Portland.

-Vet Centers are community-based counseling centers that provide a wide range of social and psychological services, including professional readjustment counseling to eligible Veterans, active duty service members, including National Guard and Reserve components, and their families.
+Vet Centers are community-based counseling centers that provide a wide range of social and psychological services, including professional readjustment counseling to eligible Veterans, active duty service members, National Guard and Reserve components, and their families.
 Readjustment counseling is offered to make a successful transition from military to civilian life or after a traumatic event experienced in the military such as a deployment or military sexual trauma.
 Vet Centers also offer bereavement counseling to family members of Armed Forces personnel who died in the service of their country.
 In Maine, we have five VA-operated Vet Centers located in Bangor, Caribou, Lewiston, Portland, and Springvale.
-Please call your nearest Vet Center for more information.
+Please contact your nearest Vet Center for more information.

 Please always remember that you matter – to your family, your friends, your fellow Veterans, and to us - your fellow citizens.
 The Veterans Crisis Line connects Veterans in crisis and their families and friends with qualified, caring Department of Veterans Affairs responders through a confidential toll-free hotline, online chat, or text.
-Veterans and their loved ones can call 838255 to receive confidential support 24 hours a day, 7 days a week, 365 days a year.
+Veterans and their loved ones can call 1-800-273-8255 or text 838255 to receive confidential support 24 hours a day, 7 days a week, 365 days a year.

 The Maine Veterans' Memorial Cemetery System consists of four cemeteries, two in Augusta, one in Caribou, and one in Springvale.

-Maine Veterans' Homes (MVH) is a public, nonprofit organization, that works closely with state and federal agencies, veterans' service organizations, VA, and local communities to provide long-term care services to veterans and eligible family members.
+Maine Veterans' Homes (MVH) is a public, nonprofit organization that works closely with state and federal agencies, veterans' service organizations, VA, and local communities to provide long-term care services to veterans and eligible family members.
 MVH has operations in Augusta, Bangor, Caribou, Machias, Scarborough, and South Paris.